koriebruh/eweweQQ/README.md

 Google Cloud Platform (GCP) is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
 It provides a range of modular cloud services including computing, data storage, data analytics, and machine learning.

 ## Furniscan API Documentation
-<p>We use swagger UI to document the API.
-Below is our application API documentation: </p>
+We use swagger UI to document the API.
+Below is our application API documentation:
 ```bash
   https://furniscan-api-biefnc5uba-et.a.run.app/api-docs/
 ```